-The Sub-Fund will invest at least two-thirds of its net assets in:
+The Sub-Fund will invest at least two-thirds of its net assets in worldwide equities and equity related securities

-• worldwide equities and equity related securities (including but not limited to Real Estate Investment Trusts (REITs), ADR (American Depositary Receipt), GDR (Global Depositary Receipt)) of companies that will gain from the aforementioned trends related to the secular trend of global ageing.
+(including but not limited to closed-ended Real Estate Investment Trusts (REITs), ADR (American Depositary Receipt) and GDR (Global Depositary Receipt)) of companies that benefit from the secular trend of ageing populations and/or help in the fight against senescence.

 There will be no restriction in terms of geographical exposure (except a maximum of 30% of the Sub-Fund's net assets in emerging countries), economic sector nor in terms of currencies in which investments will be denominated.
 However, depending on financial market conditions, a particular focus can be placed in a single country (or some countries) and/or in a single currency and/or in a single economic sector.